Reading to stroke survivors

 Following a stroke (also referred to as a 'brain attack') reading and conversational interaction stimulates the brain, boosts memory and communication skills, improves mood and alleviates depression.

-Below is the one of our most recent videos, starring Helena Bonham Carter reading 'Little Red Riding Hood and the Wolf' by Roald Dahl.
+Here is Helena Bonham Carter, reading 'Little Red Riding Hood and the Wolf' by Roald Dahl.

-To see more of our isolation video readings, click here.
+To see more of our isolation video readings:

 InterAct's 160 professionally-trained actors read in 18 hospitals and over 50 stroke clubs across the United Kingdom as well as leading a variety of community projects.